Integration and Synchronization can be codeless with various other data sources using the Layer2 Cloud Connector

 via 3rd party data providers.
 Please take a look here

-for supported target systems and applications like SQL, Office 365, SharePoint, Exchange, Dynamics and others.
+for supported target systems and applications like SQL, Office 365, SharePoint, Exchange, Dynamics and other.

 Google Calendar Integration with Office 365, SharePoint and 100+

-To connect Office 365, SharePoint or other systems to a Google calendar the source entity must be configured as follows in the Layer2 Cloud Connector Connection Manager:
+To connect to Google Calendar, the source entity must be configured as follows in the Layer2 Cloud Connector Connection Manager:

 Google Calendar Specific Integration Settings